 Top 3 New Trends for Event and Meeting Planners

-A new year brings new resolutions, new opportunities and new trends.
-In the meetings and corporate event planning industry, it’s important to really focus on those new trends that emerge because corporate event planners must take changing technology (like smartphones and personalization) and society (growth of women in the industry) into account in order to deliver the best experiences possible.
+A new year brings new resolutions, new opportunities, and new trends.
+In the meetings and corporate event planning industry, it’s important to really focus on those new trends that emerge because corporate event planners must take changing technology (such as smartphones and personalization) and society (growth of women in the industry) into account in order to deliver the best experiences possible.

 Last year, we highlighted a handful of trends that would succeed in the world of meeting and corporate event planning, so we wanted to do something similar as we close out the first month of 2018.
 With a little research, here are the top 3 trends for meeting and corporate event planners to be aware of in the new year.

 Smartphones are just as present at events as attendees are, so why not incorporate them, too?
 Whether it’s working with service robots (which are reported to be implemented in a couple Sheratons) or figuring out a way to incorporate new artificial intelligence found in smartphones, finding a way to make new, cutting-edge technology applicable at events and meetings will be crucial to this year’s success.

 This may seem like an obvious trend, but we felt it was important to really highlight the not-so-obvious things about women in the meeting and corporate event planning industry.
 According to Smart Meetings, “Female planners dominate the field, but relatively few have penetrated the upper ranks of executive management.
 MPI’s annual conferences have a much different gender makeup than PCMA’s or ASAE’s.
 Women serve myriad roles at CVBs, but rarely as CEO; in our October 2012 CVB update story, just four of the 39 top-tier bureaus featured were helmed by women.”

 In 2018, we’re excited to see women grow into the positions they deserve and grow the meeting and corporate event industry even more—whether it’s in the workplace or at collaborative events themselves.